krpors/hx/README.md

 # Wishlist and TODOs

-1. Searching a string or byte sequence.
+1. Colorize changes made to a file?
-1. Colorize changes made to a file
+1. Searching a byte sequence.
+Search based on a string works!
-1. Undo/redo actions
+1. Redo actions?
+Undo works!